Peergos/Peergos/README.md

 Sync
 -----
 There is a bi-directional sync client that will let you sync a native directory with a peergos directory (or several pairs of directories).
-The recommended way to setup syncs is to use the desktop/mobile app, and go to the sync icon in the left side bar.
+The recommended way to setup syncs is to use the desktop/mobile app.
+Run the app and login to the browser tab it opens to http://localhost:7777, and click on the sync icon in the left side bar.
+From there you can choose a host and peergos folder to sync, and whether or not to sync deletes on either or both ends.

 If for some reason you must use the CLI then continue reading.

 To set this up first run:
 ```